Teenlife

 Why Should I Take A Summer Writing Course?

-If you are looking to strengthen or develop those skills across the board, then you should consider the Juniper Summer Writing Institute Online.
-If you want to learn how to develop worlds and convey a new level of depth in your writing, then the Kenyon Review Young Writers Workshop may be the best option for you.
+If you are looking to strengthen or develop those skills across the board, then you should consider the Juniper Summer Writing Institute.
+If you want to learn how to develop worlds and convey a new level of depth in your writing, then the Kenyon Review Young Writers Workshop may be the best option.

 But if you are looking to take your interest in journalism to the next level, then you have two choices based on where your passion lies.
 Are you more interested in the exciting world of investigative journalism?
 Do you want to learn how to uncover systemic injustice and hold those in power accountable?
-If you, then you will want to check out The School of the New York Times: Introduction to Investigative Journalism.
+If so, check out The School of the New York Times: Introduction to Investigative Journalism.

 But what if you want a broader, more holistic approach to journalism?
 If you enjoy more structure and the opportunity for hands-on practice (like conducting interviews by phone and covering a city council proceeding), then Boston University: Summer Journalism Academy can be the right program for you.